Ricketts ramps up fight against Biden conservation goals with executive order

 But Nebraska Farmers Union President John Hansen, who was not at the governor's event, said he was “deeply disappointed and aghast that the governor has gone across the state and has substantially and knowingly misrepresented the facts of the Biden 30-by-30 plan, the details of which have not yet even been developed.”

-Biden signed an executive order in January that incorporated the goal of protecting 30% of land and water by 2030 as part of a broader effort to elevate attention to climate issues.
-About 12% of the nation’s land and 26% of its waters are currently protected, according to the Center for American Progress.
+Biden signed an executive order in January that included the goal of protecting 30% of land and water by 2030 as part of a broader effort to elevate attention to climate issues.
+About 12% of the nation’s land and 26% of its water are currently protected, according to the Center for American Progress.

 A spokesman for the U.S. Department of Agriculture said the intent is to use and expand existing voluntary programs to aid conservation, as well as expand hunting and fishing opportunities and add parks in underserved, low-income areas.

 Opponents have raised concerns about how the country can more than double the amount of land being protected.
-Ricketts criticized the administration for not defining what counts as "conservation" and not providing more detail about how to increase the amount of land and water being protected.
+Ricketts criticized the administration for not defining what counts as "conservation" and not providing more detail about how it will increase the amount of land and water being protected.

 World-Herald staff writer Sara Gentzler contributed to this report.